 At times when stress can’t be avoided, medication can be a sensible option to help ED.
 To find out more about the different treatments available check out my article: Comparison of ED Treatments.

 For the female readers (I didn’t forget about you), stress can also have a negative effect on your libido.
 Exactly why this happens isn’t fully understood.

 Chronic stress levels lead to increased blood pressure, otherwise known as hypertension.
 Increased blood pressure has been widely shown to increase the risk of cardiovascular events like stroke and heart attacks .

 But don’t worry, the best place to start is to take control of the situation.
 Rather than letting things overwhelm you, take active steps to make a change.

-- Become aware of the severity of the problem and take initiatve- stressing over day to day things is not only unhelpful but also bad for you!
+Become aware of the severity of the problem and take initiative– stressing over day to day things is not only unhelpful but also bad for you!
 Make a clear decision to cut down on stress in your life and take on a positive attitude.

-- See friends- Relationships are important.
-Make sure you you’re spending time with the people that are important to you.
+See Friends– Relationships are important.
+Make sure you’re spending time with the people that are important to you.

-- Speak to a doctor or pharmacist (if necessary).
-Over the counter options are limited to herbal based medication such a Calms and Rescue remedy.
+Speak to a doctor or pharmacist (if necessary)– Over the counter options are limited to herbal-based medication such as Calms and Rescue remedy.
 While they can be useful for some, I don’t tend to recommend these for my patients as there is not enough evidence to support their use and risk of further side effects.
 There are stronger prescription medications available, but you will need to consult a doctor to make sure these are safe for you to take.

 If you have any further questions, feel free to speak to one of our experienced pharmacists anytime at e-Surgery.com.
 They know their stuff!